um-grex/grex-docs/content/english/connecting/data-transfer/one-drive.md

 * Q: "y/e/d>"
     * answer "y" to confirm adding the remote to __rclone__

-If the configuration was succesful, at this point an OneDrive access token have been created under your home directory, valid for a number of days (90 days).
+If the configuration was successful, at this point an OneDrive access token has been created under your home directory, valid for a number of days (90 days).
 You can start using command line __rclone__ tools from any SSH session on Grex.
 When the token expires, it can be regenerated with __rclone config reconnect remote:__ command.